shreyas250825/IIT-B-Finals/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the IIT Bomaby X HCL  - see the LICENSE file for details.

 ## Acknowledgments